iDC-NEU/NeutronStarLite/README.md

 currently, debug mode in our project is not stable

+# Document

+Documentation in Neutronstar is still under progress.

+For anyone who wants to adding new features or enhance existing documentation, please refer to this [guide](https://developer.lsst.io/cpp/api-docs.html).

+Current document should give you a brief about funtions.
+You can view them directly on your own IDE.

+Doxygen is not supported.

 # Formatting Guide

 You can choose your own preference on code formatting